ggrimboy/fully-fledged/README.md

 - can put hats/helmets on pigeons

 THE PIGEONS:
-- rock doves/everyday domestic pigeons.
+- rock doves/everyday domestic pigeons. (model + default and "meep" textures courtesy of leaf4e (https://www.tumblr.com/leaf4e))

   - spawn in villages, mansions, and pillager outposts